-- A. All assignments should be coordinated through the NJSIAA staff member responsible for the sport.
-NJSIAA staff member has the final decision-making authority. - B. Official must be in good standing with local chapter.
-Officials not in good standing will not be assigned to tournament games. - C. Official must have actively worked a high school game schedule during the present season.
-"Actively worked a high school game schedule" is defined as working a minimum of varsity games equal to but not limited to 20% of the maximum allowed games per the specific sport rule detailed in the NJSIAA Constitution and Bylaws. - D. Official cannot work sport specific championship in same season or two years in a row unless assigned through a defined process approved by the NJSIAA sport-specific staff member. - E. Official cannot work high profile neutral site two years in a row unless assigned through a defined process approved by the NJSIAA sport-specific staff member. - F. Officials, where appropriate, should be assigned by chapter as a crew. - G. In sports where crews work as a unit throughout the season, two replacements would require a new crew to be assigned. - H. In sports where officials are assigned by position, replacements must be made by position. - I. The use of qualified females, minorities and upcoming officials is encouraged where appropriate. - J. Assignments should be made through an established evaluation process proportionally over all chapters. - K. An official should never commit to a tournament assignment if incapacited. - L. No assignments of officials will be made if the chapter interpreter fails to attend the NJSIAA Interpretation meeting.
+- 1. All assignments should be coordinated through the NJSIAA staff member responsible for the sport.
+NJSIAA staff member has the final decision-making authority. - 2.
+Official must be in good standing with local chapter.
+Officials not in good standing will not be assigned to tournament games. - 3.
+Official must have actively worked a high school game schedule during the present season.
+"Actively worked a high school game schedule" is defined as working a minimum of varsity games equal to but not limited to 20% of the maximum allowed games per the specific sport rule detailed in the NJSIAA Constitution and Bylaws. - 4.
+Official cannot work sport specific championship in same season or two years in a row unless assigned through a defined process approved by the NJSIAA sport-specific staff member. - Official cannot work high profile neutral site two years in a row unless assigned through a defined process approved by the NJSIAA sportspecific staff member. - 6.
+Officials, where appropriate, should be assigned by chapter as a crew. - 7.
+In sports where crews work as a unit throughout the season, two replacements would require a new crew to be assigned. - 8.
+In sports where officials are assigned by position, replacements must be made by position. - 9.
+The use of qualified females, minorities and upcoming officials is encouraged where appropriate. - 10.
+Assignments should be made through an established evaluation process proportionally over all chapters. - 11.
+An official should never commit to a tournament assignment if incapacitated. - 12.
+No assignments of officials will be made if the chapter interpreter or designee fails to attend the NJSIAA Interpretation meeting.